Kurbingui Youth and Family Development

 - Demonstrated ability to work effectively independently and as part of a team; internally and externally across agencies, in the delivery and support of family and domestic violence responses; including group work and activities for men, women and children.

 - Understanding of child protection and juvenile justice systems in Queensland including the significance of the Aboriginal and Torres Strait Islander child placement principles, relevant legislation, policies and practices.

 - Demonstrated time management skills, with ability to balance and prioritise various client engagement, networking and administrative and reporting requirements; including use of databases.

 - Willing and able to work within a culturally competent context and Kurbingui Youth and Family Development’s mission, vision and values.

-Based in Zillmere, this full-time position offers a competitive remuneration package of circa $80,500 gross (plus superannuation and salary sacrifice options) in line with the ‘Fisher’ & ‘316 Regulation’ pay scale and Social, Community, Home Care and Disability Services Industry Award 2010.
+This part-time position offers a competitive remuneration package of circa pro rata of $89,000.00 gross (FTE plus super and salary sacrifice options) in line with the ‘Fisher’ & ‘316 Regulation’ pay scale and Social, Community, Home Care and Disability Services Industry Award.

-A copy of the position description can be requested from Kath Doherty (HR Officer) email@example.com
+A copy of the position description can be requested from Lisa Russell, HR Advisor, on LRussell@kurbingui.org.au.

 Employment is conditional upon maintaining a clear personal history screening checks throughout employment.

 To apply for this job please visit www.seek.com.au.